-This product is not field serviceable, except by the replacement of a complete unit.
-Specialized equipment and training is required to repair the GCU board and radio modules.
+This product is not field-serviceable, except by the replacement of a complete unit.
+Specialized equipment and training is required to repair the processor and radio boards.

 Contact Technical Support for service information before returning equipment.
 A Technical Support representative may suggest a solution eliminating the need to return equipment.